adamalbrecht/nice-form/README.md

 ## Features:

-* Does not provide any input components - you must write your own.
+* Does not provide any input components - you can use standard form fields or write your own more complex inputs.
 You can see some samples in the `sample_inputs` directory.
+They must, at a minimum, accept props for `value` and `onChange`.
+But quite a few more props are provided.
 * Splits all state into 2 objects: Data and metadata.
 The data is what the result of your form will be, while metadata includes information on validity, dirtyness, initial values, etc.
-* Ability to choose between maintaing the state yourself or letting the form maintain it.
-This is similar to how react inputs can be "controlled" or "uncontrolled".
-If you choose to maintain the state yourself, it is easy to store your form data in a Flux store.
-* Set the value and change handler of your input by just setting the `name` property
+* While you can certainly maintain the form state yourself by piecing together the provided functions, the easiest way is to use the provided `createForm` higher order component.
 * Validate the form with a single function that returns an object of errors.
-* Inputs don't have to be direct children of the form - they can be deeply nested in child components.

 ## Coming Soon: